morganoneka/CarpentriesNotes/UnixShell/05_Loops/Activities.md

 # Activities 2
 ## Helping Nelle with her pipeline
-Nelle is now ready to process her data files using goostats — a shell script written by her supervisor.
+Nelle wants to process her data files using goostats — a shell script written by her supervisor.
 This calculates some statistics from a protein sample file, and is run like this: `bash goostats [input] [output]`.

 Nelle wants to loop over the `.txt` files that end with A or B. For each file, she wants to print out the file name, then run goostats.
-She wants to use each file as the input to goostats, then specify the output as `stats-[filename]`.
+She wants to use each file as the input to goostats, then specify the output as `stats-[original filename]`.

 Complete the base code below to help Nelle: